medeiros/medeiros.github.io/README.md

 ```
 rm -rf ./vendor/bundle
-rvm autolibs rvm_pkg  # so that OpenSSL dependency will be automatlically installed
+rvm autolibs rvm_pkg  # so that OpenSSL dependency will be automatically installed
 rvm install 2.7.4
 rvm use 2.7.4
 bundle install